Charles Perrault: Fairy tales

-Some of his popular stories, particularly Cinderella and The Sleeping Beauty, are still commonly told similar to the way Perrault had written them, while others have been revised over the years.
-For example, some versions of Sleeping Beauty published today are based partially on a Brothers Grimm tale, "Little Briar Rose", a modified version of the Perrault story.
+Some of his popular stories, particularly "Cinderella" and "The Sleeping Beauty", are still commonly told similar to the way Perrault had written them, while others have been revised over the years.
+For example, some versions of "Sleeping Beauty" published today are based partially on a Brothers Grimm tale, "Little Briar Rose", a modified version of the Perrault story.

-Perrault had written Little Red Riding Hood as a warning to readers about strangers preying on young girls walking through the forest.
+Perrault had written "Little Red Riding Hood" as a warning to readers about strangers preying on young girls walking through the forest.
 He concludes his fairy tale with a moral, cautioning women and young girls about the dangers of trusting men.
-He states, "Watch out if you haven’t learned that tame wolves/ Are the most dangerous of all".
+He states: "Watch out if you haven't learned that tame wolves/ Are the most dangerous of all".
 Perrault warns the readers about the manipulation and false appearances some men portray: "I say Wolf, for all wolves are not of the same sort; there is one kind with an amenable disposition – neither noisy, nor hateful, nor angry, but tame, obliging and gentle, following the young maids in the streets, even into their homes.
 Alas!
 Who does not know that these gentle wolves are of all such creatures the most dangerous!"
-Indeed, in Perrault's version, the girl gets into bed with the wolf and is devoured, lacking the happy ending found in most current versions of the story.
+Indeed, in Perrault's version, the girl gets into bed with the wolf and is devoured at the end of the story.

 He had actually published his collection under the name of his last son (born in 1678), Pierre (Perrault) Darmancourt ("Armancourt" being the name of a property he bought for him), probably fearful of criticism from the "Ancients".
-In the tales, he used images from around him, such as the Chateau Ussé for The Sleeping Beauty, and the Marquis of the Château d'Oiron as the model for the Marquis de Carabas in Puss in Boots.
+In the tales, he used images from around him, such as the Chateau Ussé for "The Sleeping Beauty", and the Marquis of the Château d'Oiron as the model for the Marquis de Carabas in "Puss in Boots".
 He ornamented his folktale subject matter with details, asides and subtext drawn from the world of fashion.
 Following up on these tales, he translated the Fabulae Centum (100 Fables) of the Latin poet Gabriele Faerno into French verse in 1699.